jlengrand/introducing-kotlin-in-your-org/introducing-kotlin-in-your-org.md

 ## Find your heroes inside

-* Who is a bog fan of the language?
+* Who is a big fan of the language?
 * Who can benefit from it?
 * Who is excited about trying new things?